Travel slowly, staying in vacation rentals (villas, farms, cottages, apartments)

 In addition to slow travel, my interests include reading, opera, theater, choral singing, cooking, and travel planning.
 When not traveling somewhere, the internet is my playground of choice, and the Slow Talk/Slow Travel community the core of my virtual world.

-Judy joined Slow Travel as a moderator in November 2008 for the Everything About Travel, Italy and UK forums.
+Judy joined Slow Travel as a moderator in November 2008 for the Everything About Travel, Italy, Spain and UK forums.
 TourMama's SlowTalk profile.

 Kim from New Jersey